Skip to main content

 Tom: I didn’t need to pay for it ’cause North Carolina, North Carolina is one of only two states.
 I think it was South Carolina, where you did not need to be a victim of identity theft to get a put a credit freeze on your files.
 You could do it for free.
 So.
 North Carolina, South Carolina were free.
 So then I just had dug around and found out where that freeze page was and found the link

-PICKUP: Here is where Tom got creative because after his own top secret clearance file was stolen, he didn’t just sit back and wait for the government’s free credit monitoring.
+Beau: Here is where Tom got creative, because after his own top secret clearance file was stolen, he didn’t just sit back and wait for the government’s free credit monitoring.
 No, he got some pie.
+Frozen Pie.

-Tom: That was the beginning of frozen pie.
-I started as a.net, to give people my office links to where they can go freeze their credit.
-I.
+Tom: That was the beginning of Frozen Pie.
+I started it as a .net, to give people in my office links to where they can go freeze their credit.

-PICKUP: Frozen pie.
+Beau: Frozen pie.
 Not an app, not a product.
-Just a janky little T net site where Tom pasted the links that the credit bureaus didn’t want you to find, the pages that let you freeze your credit without paying their $15 fee or signing up for some expensive monitoring plan.
+Just a funny little internet site where Tom pasted the links that the credit bureaus didn’t want you to find, and then hit publish; the pages that let you freeze your credit without paying their $15 fee or signing up for some expensive monitoring plan.

-Tom: It was just a website and it just contained links, got around all the advertising where they’re trying to upsell you to monitoring and three credit bureau reporting all this bs.
-And you know, they try to sell you the product before giving you what you’re entitled to free by loss.
-So I’d find that page whether you could start the freeze process.
-And so basically frozen pie was just links.
-You know, this is your right and, and click here to start exercising your right.
+Tom: It was just a website and it just contained links, got around all the advertising where they’re trying to upsell you to monitoring and free credit bureau reporting, all this BS.
+And you know, they try to sell you the product before giving you what you’re entitled to free by law.
+So I’d find that page where you could start the freeze process.
+And so basically Frozen Pie was just links.
+You know, this is your right and click here to start exercising your right.

 Tom: The more I read about [Credit] monitoring, to me it was like having a burglar alarm in your house and not locking the doors and then you just get alerted the fact that stuff has been taken from your house and you may never get it back.
 You need to lock it.

-Tom: obviously I knew from the types of cases that I had that some people could have their financial accounts and identity wrecked.
-And it’s very difficult to recover from, uh, when your identity is used to open up a new account.
+Tom: Obviously I knew from the types of cases that I had that some people could have their financial accounts and identity wrecked.
+And it’s very difficult to recover from when your identity is used to open up a new account.

-PICKUP: And Tom would know as a prosecutor, he had to prove identity theft cases beyond a reasonable doubt.
+Beau: And Tom would know.
+As a prosecutor, he had to prove identity theft cases beyond a reasonable doubt.

-PICKUP: That solution.
-Freezing your credit was Tom’s first project, but he didn’t stop there because once his own data had been stolen, he started paying attention to the bigger picture as one does.
+Beau: That solution, freezing your credit was Tom’s first project, but he didn’t stop there because once his own data had been stolen, he started paying attention to the bigger picture as one does.
 Not just how individuals get hacked, but how entire generations are getting scammed out of their wealth, out of generational wealth in a lot of cases.
 And that’s where we head next.

 Tom: And now that I’m older than the Pope, I figured I’d start working on this problem.